-Ethel’s Song has won the 2023 Paterson Prize for Books for Young People, Grades 7-12 and was named a 2023 Bank Street College Best Book…Facing the Enemy: How a Nazi Youth Camp Tested a Friendship due out on December 5, 2023
+Ethel’s Song has won the 2023 Paterson Prize for Books for Young People, Grades 7-12 and was named a 2023 Bank Street College Best Book…Facing the Enemy: How a Nazi Youth Camp Tested a Friendship, a Junior Library Guild selection, debuted December 5, 2023.
+Up next: Working on a YA novel in verse about how three young men–two New York Jews and one Mississippi black–worked together for social justice in Freedom Summer until their heinous murder by the KKK.

 Writing the Past